jlorys/SQL-Server-sqls/README.md

 Insert into tblPerson(PersonId, Name) values(2, 'John')
 --As long as the Identity_Insert is turned on for a table, you need to explicitly provide the value for that column.

---After, you have the gaps in the identity column filled, and if you wish SQL server to calculate the value, turn off Identity_Insert.
+--After, you have the gaps in the identity column filled, and if you wish SQL server to calculate the value, turn off --Identity_Insert.
 SET Identity_Insert tblPerson OFF

---If you have deleted all the rows in a table, and you want to reset the identity column value, use DBCC CHECKIDENT command.
+--If you have deleted all the rows in a table, and you want to reset the identity column value, use DBCC CHECKIDENT --command.
 This command will reset PersonId identity column.
 DBCC CHECKIDENT(tblPerson, RESEED, 0)
 ```